 By far the safest and most popular is the rear-mounted child seat.
 These often rely on a rear carrier/rack being mounted to the bike and require specific mounting points on the bike which need to a into the frame.
 Some carriers can be mounted to the seat stays and seat post but this does add considerable stress to these areas which are often not intended to have force from those directions.

 A better option is the seat tube mounted carrier design.
 These clamp around the bike frame beneath the seat post/

-Some models also offer a quick release option, so if you are dropping off kids at Crecheboth styles you can leave the seat in the pram room (if they have one) to make the rest of the journey easier.
+Some models also offer a quick release option, so if you are dropping off kids at Creche, you can leave the seat in the pram room (if they have one) to make the rest of the journey easier.

-All racks should be weight rated, and this should NEVER forever.
-We recommend a safety margin both styles into this after calculating the weight of the seat and its passenger.
+All racks should be weight rated, and this should NEVER be exceeded.
+We recommend a safety margin after calculating the weight of the seat and its passenger.

 Rear mounted child seats are suitable for children aged 1 – 5 or up to 22kgs, they come with an adjustable 5-point harness and adjustable footrests and foot straps.
 Some child seats offer additional support with padded ‘wings’ that reduce the head dropping to the side and some tilt backwards.
 This reclined position adds support to the back of the head and helps prevent it ‘flopping forwards’ especially if your toddler is tired, or falls asleep on the way home from childcare.

 Yuba cargo bikes have specific attachment points for the Yepp brand child seats and similar child seats built into the frame and can be configured to carry up to two child seats, or a combination of

 They are adjustable to accommodate a range of passenger sizes and being located behind the rider passengers are often shielded from the worst of the elements.
 The main fitting concern would be riders heel strike on smaller frames / larger seats.